July 29, 2019

 It is also responsible for endorphins “those feel good chemicals”.

 The hormones released by the thyroid gland control and influence our metabolic rate (turning food into energy).

 The parathyroid glands regulate the level of calcium in the blood.
 This helps the nervous and muscular systems function properly.
 Calcium is the primary element that causes muscles to contract.
 Calcium levels are also responsible for conducting electrical currents along the nerves.

 The adrenal Glands secrete hormones that help you deal with stress (adrenaline), they also secrete hormones that help regulate metabolism and control your blood pressure.

 Pineal Gland secretes melatonin a hormone that can help regulate your sleep pattern.

 The reproductive glands are the main source of sex hormones.

 The pancreas helps to regulate blood sugar levels and keeps the body supplied with fuel to produce and maintain stores of energy.

 A regular yoga practice can rebalance the endocrine system.
-Yoga postures to do this are not tricky or intense; in fact any well balanced yoga class will do just this, but make sure you practise regularly and listen to your body.
+Yoga postures to do this are not tricky or intense; in fact any well balanced yoga class will help, make sure you practise regularly and listen to your body.
 Taking time to practise relaxation techniques is just as valuable as performing yoga postures, balance is always the key to health.

-Always seek medical advice befor commencing any new physical activity.
+Always seek medical advice before commencing any new physical activity.